 Depending on the settings specified in .sourcecraft/ci.yaml, run a trigger event.

-Check the CI/CD process:
+Check CI/CD workflow execution:

 Under Code on the repository page, go to CI/CD.